 Although there are no official recommendations on BMI ranges for older adults, the current cut-offs may not be appropriate.

-A review of 32 studies involving nearly 200,000 older adults age 65 or older found those with a BMI less than 23 had the greatest risk of death, whereas those with a BMI of 24-31 had the lowest risk of death (6).
+A review of 32 studies involving nearly 200,000 older adults aged 65 or older found those with a BMI less than 23 had the greatest risk of death, whereas those with a BMI of 24-31 had the lowest risk of death (6).

-These results held even when researchers adjusted for factors that may affect risk of death such as smoking status, pre-existing disease, and geographical location.
+These results held even when researchers adjusted for factors that may affect the risk of death such as smoking status, pre-existing disease, and geographical location.

 BMI values above 30 in older adults, however, have been linked with an increased risk of disease and a lower quality of life (8).

 That said, a BMI of 25-29.9 may be a more appropriate “normal” range for older adults (9, 10, 11).

 Here’s a chart for the ideal weight ranges for older adults based on height:

 |Height (Feet)||Height (Inches)||Ideal Weight Ranges (Pounds)||Average Weight (Pounds)|

 Download this ideal weight range chart for older adults for free!